-Boat launches will be closed for at least one year, until the reservoir is deemed safe.
+All public boat launches on the reservoir will be closed during reservoir filling and for at least one year after.

 Hazards on the water

 Strong currents

 Closer to the dam, there will be strong currents near the approach channel as water is drawn into the underwater intakes of the powerhouse.
 The approach channel debris boom will prevent boaters from getting too close to the dam.